Observation of Universal Hall Response in Strongly Interacting Fermions

-To pinpoint the onset of the universal regime, we have measured the dependence of the Hall imbalance's stationary value on the system parameters.
-We consider the averaged Hall imbalance $\langle\Delta_{\rm H}\rangle=\langle P_y(\tau)/J_x(\tau)\rangle_\tau$ in the time interval $\tau\in[1,5]$.
-Figure~\ref{fig3} shows the measured $\langle\Delta_{\rm H}\rangle$ for a fixed interaction strength $U=3.28t_x$ and different values of the tunneling imbalance $t_y/t_x$, controlled by changing the Raman beams power.
+To pinpoint the onset of the universal regime, we measured the dependence of the Hall imbalance's stationary value on the system parameters.
+We considered the averaged Hall imbalance $\langle\Delta_{\rm H}\rangle=\langle P_y(\tau)/J_x(\tau)\rangle_\tau$ in the time interval $\tau\in[1,5]$.
+Figure~\ref{fig3}D shows the measured $\langle\Delta_{\rm H}\rangle$ for a fixed interaction strength $U=6.56t_x$ and different values of the tunneling ratio $t_y/t_x$, which is controlled by changing the Raman beam power.
 The averaged Hall imbalance $\langle\Delta_{\rm H}\rangle$ is small at small synthetic tunneling ($t_y\ll t_x$) and reaches the universal value~\eqref{eq5} for $t_y/t_x\gtrsim 2$.
-This transition also exists in non-interacting systems, where a large transverse hopping $t_y$ opens a large gap between the two bands of the system, stabilizing a single-band metal, whose Hall imbalance has the universal value~\eqref{eq5}~\cite{PhysRevLett.122.083402} (see single-particle energy bands in the top row of Fig.~\ref{fig3} and Supplemental Material).
+Provided that the system is below half-filling, this transition also exists in non-interacting systems, where a large transverse hopping $t_y$ opens a large gap between the two bands of the system, stabilizing a single-band metal whose Hall imbalance has the universal value~\eqref{eq5}~\cite{PhysRevLett.122.083402,SS} (see single-particle energy bands in Fig.~\ref{fig3}, A to C).
 Since finite temperatures tend to promote particles to the upper band, we expect the finite temperature ($T\simeq t_x$) in our setup to push the transition to the universal regime towards larger values of $t_y/t_x$.
-This effect is visible in Fig.~\ref{fig3}: while zero-temperature DMRG predicts a transition to the universal regime at smaller values of $t_y/t_x$, the finite-temperature MFA yields a better quantitative agreement with the experiment.
+This effect is visible in Fig.~\ref{fig3}: Whereas zero-temperature DMRG predicts a transition to the universal regime at smaller values of $t_y/t_x$, the finite-temperature MFA yields a better quantitative agreement with the experiment.